 |★||Decent effort, but some serious problems|

 Inevitably, someone will ask what the “average” on an assignment was.
-You should tell them it is a murky goldish-greenish-silvery star.
+You should tell them it is murky goldish-greenish-silver.

 I don’t want to limit expectations, though, so the top of the scale is unbounded: